aristanetworks/anta/README.md

 # Devices testing demo

-To test devices, once you are done with the installation, you simply need to indicate:
+To test devices, once you are done with the installation, you simply need:

-- Your devices name or IP address in a text file.
+- A text file with your devices hostname or IP address.
 Here's an [example](examples/devices.txt).
-- The tests you would like to run in a YAML file.
+- A YAML file with the tests you would like to run.
 Some tests require an argument.
-In that case, provide it using the same YAML file.
 Here's an [example](examples/tests.yaml).

+Then you can run the Python script [check-devices.py](scripts/check-devices.py):

 ```text
 ./check-devices.py --help